Alexander Eugen Conrady: Ancestry

 Conrady knew less about his maternal ancestors, though he mentions that his maternal grandfather had been a distiller by the name of Scriverius, and that his mother (Mathilde) had been educated in his paternal grandfather's school, and then sent to a finishing school in the upper Rhine region for a year.
-His father acted as music teacher to his mother and they were later married in 1859, whereupon they settled in Burscheid, Germany, where his father had obtained the headmastership of a local school.
+His father acted as music teacher to his mother before they married in 1859.
+The couple settled in Burscheid, Germany, where his father had obtained the headmastership of a local school.

 Early life and education

-Here A.E.
-Conrady was born in 1866 in Burscheid, Germany.
-After attending school in Burscheid and Barmen, Germany, he proceeded to Bonn University in 1884, where he studied science and mathematics under such eminent instructors as Rudolf Lipschitz, Rudolf Clausius, Eduard Schönfeld, and August Kekulé.
+Here A. E. Conrady was born in 1866 in Burscheid, Kingdom of Prussia.
+After attending school in Burscheid and Barmen, Germany, he proceeded to Bonn University in 1884, where he studied science and mathematics under Rudolf Lipschitz, Rudolf Clausius, Eduard Schönfeld, and August Kekulé.
 In 1886, his father persuaded him to leave the university and sent him to England to act as his agent with Stanfield, Brown and Co., learning how to set up button-sewing machines so that he might then return to Germany and supervise their erection there.

 In 1887, Conrady returned to Bonn.
-He worked with the organic chemist, Otto Wallach, who later won a Nobel Prize in 1910.
+He worked with the organic chemist, Otto Wallach, who won a Nobel Prize in chemistry in 1910.
 Conrady published his first two scientific papers (on chemistry) during this period.

 Emigration to England

-Conrady's health was always rather delicate; and already in his early twenties, as his daughter Hilda records, he had suffered several health "breakdowns."
-These in conjunction with "a growing distaste for the existing German regime"—i.e. the militaristic German Empire under the Hohenzollern Kaisers—led him to abandon an academic career in Germany for travel and residence abroad.
-At the behest of George W. Brown of Stanfield, Brown and Co., Conrady travelled to North America and then in 1896 to South Africa.
+Conrady's health was always delicate.
+Already in his early twenties, as his daughter Hilda records, he had suffered several health "breakdowns."
+These in conjunction with "a growing distaste for the existing German regime"—i.e., the militaristic German Empire under the Hohenzollern Kaisers—led him to abandon an academic career in Germany for travel and residence abroad.
+At the behest of George W. Brown of Stanfield, Brown and Co., Conrady travelled to North America and in 1896 to South Africa.
 Business ventures of his own in the manufacture of electrical equipment and model-making did not succeed, but by way of them in the 1890s he found his ultimate calling in the study of microscope and telescope optics, at first as a diversion and hobby.

 Conrady finally settled in England, where he married Annie Bunney in 1901 and became a naturalized citizen in 1902.
 His daughter, Hilda, records that he "remained to the end a loyal and almost fanatically devoted citizen of his adopted country."
 During this period he finally abandoned his business ventures and went to work for Messrs.
 W. Watson and Son as a scientific adviser and lens designer.
 And the first of his four daughters was soon born.
 Perhaps as a result of this career-change and new-found domestic happiness, his bibliographic output increased dramatically, and by 1910 he had published thirteen papers on optics, astronomy, and spectroscopy.
 Fully ten of these papers (some of fundamental importance) appeared in 1904–1905.